pymatting/pymatting/paper/paper.md

 another background.
 Alpha matting describes the problem of separating the objects in the foreground from the background of an image given only a rough sketch.
 We introduce the PyMatting package for Python which implements various approaches to solve the alpha matting problem.
-Our toolbox is also able to extract the foreground of an image given the alpha matte.
+Our library is also able to extract the foreground of an image given the alpha matte.
 The implementation aims to be computationally efficient and easy to use.